Temporal Conformal Prediction (TCP): A Distribution-Free Statistical and Machine Learning Framework for Adaptive Risk Forecasting: Introduction

 \section{Introduction}

-Financial risk estimation is more than a regulatory checkbox.
-It's a foundational tool for ensuring market stability and investor confidence (\href{https://doi.org/10.1111/j.1540-6261.1952.tb01525.x}{Markowitz, 1952}; J.P.
-Morgan, 1996).
+Financial risk estimation is more than a regulatory checkbox; it is foundational for market stability and investor confidence \citep{Markowitz1952,Morgan1996}.
 Yet, when markets enter turbulent regimes, traditional risk models often fall short.
-Value-at-Risk (VaR) and Expected Shortfall (ES) methods, for instance, typically assume Gaussian or other parametric return distributions (\href{https://doi.org/10.21314/JOR.1998.001}{Hull \& White, 1998}), which systematically underestimate extreme losses.
-Events like the 2008 global financial crisis (\href{https://doi.org/10.1257/jep.23.1.77}{Brunnermeier, 2009}) and the COVID-19 crash (\href{https://ssrn.com/abstract=3574447}{Baker et al., 2020}) exposed the fragility of these assumptions, especially in the tails.
+Early implementations of Value-at-Risk (VaR) were predominantly parametric, often assuming (conditional) normality \citep{Jorion2007,Dowd1998}, assumptions that can systematically understate tail risk.
+Coherent alternatives such as Conditional Value-at-Risk (CVaR) were introduced to address some of these limitations \citep{Rockafellar2000}.
+Events like the 2008 global financial crisis \citep{Brunnermeier2009} and the March 2020 stock-market crash \citep{Mazur2021} exposed the fragility of parametric assumptions, especially in the tails.

 The core challenge is that financial returns violate the independent and identically distributed (i.i.d.) assumption that underpins many statistical learning techniques.
-Real-world returns are heteroskedastic, exhibit regime shifts, and often have heavy-tailed distributions (\href{https://doi.org/10.1080/713665670}{Cont, 2001}).
-GARCH-type models (\href{https://doi.org/10.2307/1912773}{Engle, 1982}; \href{https://doi.org/10.1016/0304-4076(86)90063-1}{Bollerslev, 1986}) can capture some of this volatility clustering, but they still depend on pre-specified distributions and lack reliable coverage guarantees for interval forecasts.
+Real-world returns are heteroskedastic, exhibit regime shifts, and often exhibit heavy tails \citep{Cont2001}.
+GARCH-type models \citep{Engle1982,Bollerslev1986} can capture some volatility clustering, but they still depend on pre-specified distributions and lack reliable coverage guarantees for interval forecasts.

 In recent years, conformal prediction has gained traction as a powerful distribution-free framework for quantifying uncertainty.
-Classical conformal methods provide finite-sample coverage guarantees without assuming a particular data distribution (\href{https://doi.org/10.1007/b106715}{Vovk et al., 2005}).
-However, these guarantees rest on the assumption of exchangeability, a condition often violated by time series data with temporal dependencies.
-Several recent works attempt to address this by extending conformal methods to sequential or temporally dependent settings (\href{https://doi.org/10.48550/arXiv.2010.09107}{Xu \& Xie, 2021}; Stankeviciute et al., 2021), but a robust and practical solution for financial markets remains an open challenge.
+Classical conformal methods provide finite-sample coverage guarantees without assuming a particular data distribution \citep{Vovk2005}.
+However, these guarantees rest on exchangeability, a condition often violated by time series with temporal dependencies.
+Several works extend conformal methods to sequential or temporally dependent settings \citep{Xu2021,Stankeviciute2021,Gibbs2021}, but a robust and practical solution for financial markets remains an open challenge.